chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.iconThemes

-Contribute a file icon theme to VS Code.
+Contribute a file icon theme to Baosky.
 File icons are shown next to file names, indicating the file type.

 You must specify an id (used in the settings), a label and the path to the file icon definition file.